 Aari embroidery uses a specialized crooked head hook called “aari” and not the needle for embroidering.
 Using a hook saves time, as the hook pulls several loops of the thread.
 On the contrary, the needle does the same one by one.
 Aari work is nowadays done with machines.

 The Aari embroidery might not be the first Kashmiri embroidery that one looks for, but this variant of Kashmiri embroidery has spread it swings over and above just shawls.
 This embroidery can be seen on luxury sarees, cardigans, dresses, handbags and more.
 This particular Kashmiri embroidery has gained international fame, and designers all over the world have managed to imbibe it in their designs.

 Common designs used in Kashmiri embroideries

 Motifs crafted on shawls are usually those inspired from Persian culture, but have been modified with time.
-The most popular design is Rose (Gulab) and Almond (Badam).
+The most popular designs are Rose (Gulab) and Almond (Badam).
 Other types of motifs are Cypress (Sarav), Gul E Noor Jahan (a flower liked by Noor Jehan), Roses (GulabKan), Narcissus (Yumberzal), Chinar (Chinar Leaf), Lotus (Pamposh) and Vine (Dachh).
-These too are much frequently used.
+These too are very frequently used.
 Calligraphy too is used in embroidery forms.
-The rich fauna of the valley too can also be seen on some pieces.
+The rich fauna of the valley too can also be seen in some pieces.
 Popular motifs are lions, deer, bulbuls, ducks.
 Some shawls even host human figures.
 The most common examples are Shikargarh (the hunting ground), or the Jangal tarah (jungle scenes)